Messaging records management

 MRM in Exchange Server and Exchange Online

 In Exchange Server and Exchange Online, MRM is accomplished through the use of retention tags and retention policies.
 Retention tags are used to apply retention settings to an entire mailbox and default mailbox folders such as Inbox and Deleted Items.
-You can also create and deploy retention tags that Outlook 2010 and later and Outlook Web App users can use to apply to folders or individual messages.
+You can also create and deploy retention tags that Outlook 2010 and later and Outlook on the web (formerly known as Outlook Web App) users can use to apply to folders or individual messages.
 After they're created, you add retention tags to a retention policy and then apply the policy to users.
 The Managed Folder Assistant processes mailboxes and applies retention settings in the user's retention policy.
 To learn more about retention policies, see Retention tags and retention policies.

 When a message reaches its retention age specified in the applicable retention tag, the Managed Folder Assistant takes the retention action specified by the tag.
 Messages can then be deleted permanently or deleted with the ability to recover them.
 If an archive has been provisioned for the user, you can also use retention tags to move items to the user's In-Place Archive.